 Muscles Used During Cycling

 Which leg muscles are used during each cycling pedal stroke?
-And at which points in the pedalling action are the muscles activated?
+And at which point in the pedaling action are the muscles activated?

 The training effect of cycling mostly takes place in the lower body.
 The upper body muscles are mainly used for balance and posture while bicycling.